meetzamers/meetzam/README.md

 19. As a user, I want to rate the movies I have watched.
 20. As a user, I want to create my personal movie list to save the movies I liked, which can be shared to the public or my friends.

-21. As a user, I want to know what movies will be on in next few weeks.
+21. As a user, I want to know what movies will be on in next few weeks
-22. As a user, I want to watch a movie in a group with my friends and strangers.
+22. As a user, I want to watch a movie in a group with my friends and strangers
-23. As a user, I want to report another user if he or she assaulted me when we are matched and went to movie together.
+23. As a user, I want to report another user if he or she assaulted me when we are matched and went to movie together
-24. As a user, I want to search and add friends by their user names or phone numbers.
+24. As a user, I want to search and add friends by their user names or phone numbers
-25. As a user, I want to have my friends on other social media as my friends in meetZam.
+25. As a user, I want to have my friends on other social media as my friends in meetZam
-26. As a user, I want to know what movies my friends have watched.
+26. As a user, I want to know what movies my friends have watched
-27. As a user, I want to filter movies comments to show only my friends’ comments.
+27. As a user, I want to filter movies comments to show only my friends’ comments
-28. As a user, I want to know what movies my friends want to watch.
+28. As a user, I want to know what movies my friends want to watch
-29. As a user, I want to see short reviews of the movies that I want to watch.
+29. As a user, I want to see short reviews of the movies that I want to watch

 ### Non-Functional Requirements